microbit-apps/microcode-v2/docs/doc-plan.md

 ## Syntax

-MicroCode has a concrete syntax, as detailed below, for the purpose of creating programs without the need for visual MicroCode editor.
+MicroCode has a concrete syntax, as detailed below, for the purpose of creating programs without the need for the MicroCode editor.

 In the following, a word in ALLCAPS refers to a non-terminal in MicroCode's grammar.
-All other words are terminal symbols, with the following exceptions: <float> is a floating point number;
+All other words are terminal symbols, with the following exceptions:

+-   <float> is a floating point number;
-<pos> is an integer greater than zero; // designates a comment
+-   <pos> is an integer greater than zero;
+-   // designates a comment
     (just for use in this markdown - MicroCode does not support comments);
-the symbols \s, \*, (, ), [, ], and | are part of the grammar
+-   the symbols \s, \*, (, ), [, ], and | are part of the grammar
-specification.
+    specification

 Words are always separated by whitespace.
 Note that non-terminals correspond to the tooltips used in MicroCode's visual editor (where the underscores are replaced by spaces), which accounts for their long form.

 A program (PROG) consists of 5 pages, numbered P_1 to P_5, each with a (possibly